amna-codes/amna-codes/README.md

 # Amna Ghaffar

-Final-year BS (Hons.)
-Information Technology student at GSCWU, Bahawalpur with a CGPA of 3.99.
+An IT graduate with a CGPA of 3.99.
 My academic and project work is focused on artificial intelligence, machine learning, and deep learning applications, particularly in healthcare and real-world problem domains.

 ## Focus Areas
 - Deep Learning (CNNs, PyTorch)